How To Budget a Retail Business in 6 Steps (+ Free Templates)

 - Fixed costs: In addition to gathering sales data, you will also need to have a grasp of all of your fixed costs.
 Often called overhead costs, your fixed costs are all your business expenses that are not impacted by your sales—like rent and utilities.
 These are the costs that you will owe regardless of your store’s performance and will not change month over month.

-- Variable costs: On the flip side of your fixed costs, you should gather information on your variable costs.
+- Variable costs: On the flip side of your fixed costs, you also should gather information on your variable costs.
 These are costs that are impacted by your sales—like your COGS, payroll, and shipping costs.
 Understanding these expenses and how they fluctuate will help you to anticipate how your expenses will change as your sales increase or decrease.

 Like-for-Like (LFL) Comparison

 In addition to taking a look at all the data above to make your sales forecast, you might also want to do an LFL comparison.
 With LFL comparisons, you compare two stores with similar characteristics and omit any major outlying factors that could distort their numbers.
-By isolating and evaluating specific variables so you can see how they impact performance, LFL comparisons allow you to understand why a certain store is succeeding or why another is faltering.

-For example, I worked at a boutique with four locations and we wanted to see how the different positioning of the stores impacted sales so we could distribute inventory accordingly.
-To do this, we first removed all variables between the stores, other than location—like if one store had an event and the others didn’t, or if one store carried a different product than the others.
+For example, I worked at a boutique with four locations, and we wanted to see how the different locations impacted sales so we could distribute inventory accordingly.
+To do this, we first removed all variables between the stores, other than location—like if one store had an event and the others didn’t or if one store carried a different product than the others.
 This made the stores essentially the same, other than their respective locations.
-From there, we looked at store performance and were able to determine that our downtown store did the most sales, so it needed to carry the highest inventory volume.

 Along with the metrics mentioned above, making LFL comparisons can help you set your sales calendar, staffing plan, and marketing campaign, and provide insights into what budgeting plan will be most fruitful for your business.